Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 <img src="Resources/Images/Troubleshooting/Troubleshoot1.png">
 3. Mouseover each pad and see which pads they are also connected to.
 <img src="Resources/Images/Troubleshooting/Troubleshoot2.png">
-4. Set your multimeter to co
+4. Set your multimeter to continuity mode.
 <img src="Resources/Images/Troubleshooting/Multimeter.png">
-5. Test for continuity between the pad you have highlighted and every pad that is connected to it.
+5. Test for continuity between the pad you have highlighted with your mouse and every pad that is connected to it.
+Do this for every trace.

 > [!NOTE]
 > Also, test the switch for continuity in the on position.